KemPharm Inc. [KMPH] – Mismatched value: Check Out the Fundamental Analysis

 KemPharm Inc. [NASDAQ:KMPH]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For KemPharm Inc. [KMPH], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
-The average 12-month price forecast for this stock is $0.29, with the high estimate being $2.50, the low estimate being $2.50 and the median estimate amounting to $2.50.
-This is compared to its latest closing price of $0.26.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to KemPharm Inc. [KMPH], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+On average, stock market experts give KMPH an Buy rating.
+The average 12-month price forecast for this stock is $0.32, with the high estimate being $2.50, the low estimate being $2.50 and the median estimate amounting to $2.50.
+This is compared to its latest closing price of $0.30.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for KemPharm Inc. [KMPH] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.